 Recipients are local OPA members, and active older farmers with enough land to build a cow barn.
-Every first and third calf bred is given to the cow bank as a repayment, while the farmer keeps every second and four calf that is born.
+Every first and third calf bred is given to the cow bank as a repayment, while the farmer keeps every second and four calves that are born.
 After a year, the farmer is debt-free with greater income earning potential.
-Cow manure can be used as an organic, healthier chemical-free fertiliser for growing rice and vegetables with reduced expenses.
-For poorer farmers, they can save money on renting hand tractors so the cow can plough their rice fields.
+Cow manure can be used as an organic, healthier chemical-free fertilizer for growing rice and vegetables with reduced expenses.
+For poorer farmers, they can save money on renting hand tractors so the cow can plow their rice fields.

 There are many benefits of cow bank;

 - A farmer can sell a cow for around US500, guaranteeing enough income to cover their grandchild or child’s education, healthcare, and daily expenses,

 - Animal husbandry keeps older farmers physically active as they find grass feed and wash the cows,